Primary Care through UCSF Health

 What will happen if a student does not register to establish care at UCSF Health?

 Under the UC SHIP plan guidelines, you should first seek care through your designated primary care provider.
 They coordinate your care and treat specific conditions, providing referrals to specialists when needed.
-Except for non-emergency care, UC SHIP requires you to obtain a referral from UCSF Health Primary Care for outside medical care.
+Except for emergency care, UC SHIP requires you to obtain a referral from UCSF Health Primary Care for outside medical care.

 Appointments and Locations